 Made from two simple rectangles, this summer crochet top will take you effortlessly from music festival to BBQ to beach vaca this season.
-Get the free pattern below or purchase the ad-free, printable PDF with stitch chart for $2.75 here.
+Get the free pattern below or purchase the ad-free, printable PDF with stitch chart here.

 This free summer crochet top pattern is part of a collaboration with my friends at Lion Brand Yarns.
 This post contains affiliate links.

 Spring is officially upon us, which means summer is right around the corner!
 You may feel tempted to let your crochet hook hibernate from now until October, but then you’d be missing out on some of my favorite types of crochet patterns–the lacy, boho-inspired projects that are just PERFECT for crocheting!
 (You can find all my boho-style crochet patterns here.)

 Below are a few of my favorite free spring and summer crochet patterns from last year.
 Do they convince you that there’s some pretty good stitches to be had from now till Halloween?
 Great!
 You can find all my warm-weather patterns here.

 1. Boho Bag / 2.
 Slippers with Flip Flop Soles / 3.
 Easy Lightweight Shrug / 4.
 Coachella Boots with Flip Flop Soles

 Today, I’m excited to show you a summer crochet top my mom and I designed together using one of my favorite lightweight summery yarns, LB Collection Cotton Bamboo from Lion Brand.
 As it sounds, this yarn is a super supple mix of cotton and bamboo, which lends a beautiful floppy drape to this boho poncho shirt pattern.
 It’s actually the exact same yarn I used in the Canyonlands Boho Top last summer.
 The first time I wore the Canyonlands Top, my husband remarked that it made me look “rich.”
 Ha.
 I think that was totally a commentary on this luxurious yarn!